 How much sick time and vacation time am I allowed?

 Sick and vacation time will vary on what unit you are in or how long you have worked for UMS.
 You can view your vacation and sick balances on MaineStreet.
 Earned time off and balances will also appear on your paycheck.

 In what situations should I contact the Employee Benefits Center (1-866-269-9635)?

 a) During Open enrollment for possible benefit changes, including the Flex accounts (Advantage Accounts) which require annual enrollments in order to participate

 b) Outside of Open enrollment: Family status changes (birth, divorce, marriage, Domestic Partnerships); Increases or Decreases in Retirement Plan Contributions; Job changes such as promotions or increases/decreases of work hours

 d) For help in resolving benefits-related issues including questions about provisions of the health, dental, and vision plans

 What companies can be used for retirement plan contributions?

-TIAA-CREF, Fidelity, ING, and VALIC are the four companies the University uses for direct contributions from your paychecks.
+TIAA-CREF, company the University uses for direct contributions from your paychecks.